-Sample size requirements were calculated (Appendix A) for all permutations of LTRMP study reach, five error options (Table 2), and three confidence interval options (Table 2).
-Combinations of CIE's and error deemed widely acceptable by LTRMP fish component staff (Table 2) were highlighted in Appendix A for
+Sample size requirements were calculated for all permutations of LTRMP study reach, error options presented in the previous section under question (1), and confidence interval estimates (CIE's) presented in the previous section under question (2).
+These calculations are presented in Appendix A. Combinations of CIE's and error deemed widely acceptable by LTRMP fish component staff (Table 2)

-A conference call was held on 26 March 2012 and acceptable error tolerances and confidence interval thresholds were discussed and decided.
-The LTRMP fish component staff arrived at unanimity to accept a 20% error rate at a 95% confidence interval estimate as the criteria for assessing significant differences between the standard bait and the substitute bait.
+A conference call was then held on 26 March 2012 and acceptable error tolerances and confidence interval thresholds were discussed and decided.
+The LTRMP fish component staff arrived at unanimity to accept a 20% error rate at a 95% confidence interval estimate as the criteria for assessing significant differences between our standard bait and our prospective substitute bait.